madebits/madebits.github.io/r/linux-csman.md

 If the ETX4 volume has no label `csman.sh` will try to give it a label based on filename.
 You can use `-sl label` option to specify a new EXT4 volume label with open.

 It is possible to open the container, but leave it unmounted by passing `-u` to open command (e.g. if you want to `fsck` it).
 In this case you can use `sudo csman.sh mount name` later to mount the file system.
-Similarly, if a container is open and mounted `sudo csman.sh umount name` will unmount it only (but not close *dm-crypt* device).
+Similarly, if a container is open and mounted, then `sudo csman.sh umount name` will unmount it only (but not close *dm-crypt* device).

 #### Open Options